60 photos that capture summer in the '60s

-New York City Police Commissioner Stephen Kennedy sprays water after opening a fire hydrant on Manhattan's Hester Street, closed to traffic and designated for playing on a particularly hot July 13, 1960.
+New York City Police Commissioner Stephen Kennedy sprays water after opening a fire hydrant on Manhattan’s Hester Street, closed to traffic and designated for playing on a particularly hot day on July 13, 1960.

 Life in color

-A woman poses in a two-piece bathing suit on a Florida beach in 1968.
+A group in swimsuits with surfboards gathers in and around a car parked on a Florida beach in 1968.
 Polaroid introduced instant color film in 1963.

-Brooklyn, New York's Coney Island Beach is filled with beach-goers in July of 1966.
+Brooklyn, New York’s Coney Island Beach is filled with beach-goers in July 1966.